Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 AOI" is located along the Ono River

-AOI" is an accommodation building built in the early Showa period along the Ono River.
-Formerly a restaurant loved by the locals, it has a spacious courtyard and can be rented out as a whole building (capacity: 4 persons).
-The building was named after "Aoi no Ue" (hollyhock), which is an association with the Sawara Grand Festival held in summer and fall, as it is a prime location for floats to pass in front of the building.
+AOI" is a lodging facility that utilizes a building built in the early Showa period along the Ono River.
+Formerly a restaurant loved by the local people, it has a spacious courtyard and can be rented out as a whole building (capacity: 4 people).
+The house is named after the "Aoi no Ue" (hollyhock) that is associated with the Sawara Grand Festival held in summer and fall, as it is a prime location for the floats that pass right in front of the house.

 Exterior view of "AOI" building